Fairy Tail in General | Natsu Dragneel | Strongest Team | Sirius Team | Fairy Tail's Founders | Other Fairy Tail Members

 - You Can't Go Home Again: With Extalia's destruction and Mystogan using the last of Edolas's magic to uproot them to Earth-land, the Exceeds can no longer call Edolas their home, not even Happy, Carla, and Panther Lily.

-Voiced by: Yui Horie (JP), Melinda Wood Allen (EN)
+Voiced by: Yui Horie (Japanese), Melinda Wood Allen (English)

-The mother of Carla, she is the ruler of Extalia and queen of the Exceed, revered as a god in Edolas.
+The queen of Extalia and mother of Carla, revered as a god in Edolas.

 - Barefoot Cartoon Animal: Just like the other Exceed, she doesn't wear any shoes.

 - Broken Angel: Insofar as the Exceed are only superficially divine beings in Edolas, Chagot turns out to be this, having only a single wing.

 - Dirty Business: Although she acted like an all-powerful god to protect her people, she deeply regretted all the misery she caused to those who were exiled, such as Happy's parents, Panther Lily, and her own daughter.